JJSimo/Notes/cheat.md

 -----
 ## Web Exploitation
-check always the [[cheet#AppSecExplained|App Sec site]] for having a list of what to do during web exploitation
+check always the [[cheat#AppSecExplained|App Sec site]] for having a list of what to do during web exploitation
 ### SQL Injection
 [SQL Injection Cheet Sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)
 #### Basic check